 "It helped make light of the matter and made it a great day," Marla says with a smile.

-At the time, though, Marla had trouble smiling most of the time.
+A life-changing day At the time, though, Marla had trouble smiling most of the time.

 Self-conscious and miserable, Marla waited two months for her eye socket to heal, hiding behind large round sunglasses.